AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

+1.
-1. What is the relationship between the "actor" and "film_actor" tables?
+Q: What is the relationship between the "actor" and "film_actor" tables?

+A: You can give the film_actor table an actor_id then have it search the actor table for the first and last name corresponding to that actor_id.

+2.
-2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+Q: What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+A: It represents a simple attribute (meaning one that can't be reduced or divided more) that cannot be null.

+3.
-3. How many foreign keys does the "payments" table have?
+Q: How many foreign keys does the "payments" table have?
 How can you tell?

+A: The payments table appears to store three foreign keys: customer_id, staff_id, and rental_id.
+These ID's are stored in the payments table but were not created here.
+You can see where each foreign key was created by following their trail until you find the table where they're listed with a key symbol next to them.
+That key represents them being authored there; i.e. a primary key.

 ##### ER Diagram upload